Left and Center: Kristina circa, 1986

 Height and Weight: 5’8″ and 140 pounds

-Distinguishing Characteristics: White Female, Brown hair, Brown eyes, Kristina’s ears are pierced and she was known to wear artificial nails at the time of her disappearance, she might use the nickname “Krissi”
+Distinguishing Characteristics: Caucasian Female, Brown hair, Brown eyes, Kristina’s ears are pierced and she was known to wear artificial nails at the time of her disappearance, she might use the nickname “Krissi”

 Clothing/Jewelry Description: An orange sweatshirt, light colored blue jeans, and a white pair of sneakers